pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32469I-Discovery/Examples/DMA/DMA_FLASHToRAM/readme.txt

 @par Example Description

-This example provides a description of how to use a DMA channel to transfer a word data buffer from Flash memory to embedded SRAM through the HAL API.
+This example provides a description of how to use a DMA to transfer a word data buffer from Flash memory to embedded SRAM through the HAL API.